DK Conjecture for Some $K$-inequivalences from Grassmannians: Introduction

-via mutation techniques by Kuznetsov in \cite{kuznetsov2010derived} (C.f. also \cite{kuznetsov2018derived}, \cite{ueda2019g_2} or \cite{morimura2018derived}).
-However, there are still lots of symmetric powers of $U$ remain in the left orthogonal complement of $\shD$, which does not happen for flop situation (see remark \ref{proofn1}).
+via mutation techniques by Kuznetsov in \cite{kuznetsov2010derived} (C.f. also \cite{kuznetsov2018derived}, \cite{ueda2019g_2} or \cite{morimura2021derived}).
+Here $\shD$ is equivalent to $D(X_2)$.
+However, there are still lots of symmetric powers of $U$ remaining in the left orthogonal complement of $\shD$, which does not happen for the flop situation (see remark \ref{proofn1}).

-Thirdly, to get rid of the remaining $S^kU$'s, we apply the chess-game method introduced in \cite{thomas2018notes} (also in \cite{jiang2017categorical}) which is a systematic method to do cancellation of categories and prove Theorem \ref{thm} then.
-Roughly speaking, chess-game method is an analogy of the spectral sequence argument in cohomologies.
+Finally, to get rid of the remaining $S^kU$'s, we apply the chess-game method introduced in \cite{thomas2018notes} (also in \cite{jiang2021categorical}) to prove Theorem \ref{thm}.
+Roughly speaking, the chess-game method is an analogy of the spectral sequence argument in cohomology theory.
+It is a systematic method to do cancellation of categories.